Constraints on Dark Matter Models from Supermassive Black Hole Evolution

-We display in Fig.~\ref{fig:scan_CDM} the $68.5\%$ and $95.4\%$ contours of the posteriors in a CDM universe.
-We see a strong correlation between $m_{\rm seed}$ and $M_{\rm seed}$, which is qualitatively compatible with the findings of \cite{Ellis:2024nzv}.
+When analysing the stellar mass-BH mass relation in CDM we see a strong correlation between $m_{\rm seed}$ and $M_{\rm seed}$, which is qualitatively compatible with the findings of our previous work~\cite{Ellis:2024nzv}.
+The full posteriors can be seen in the Supplemental Material~\cite{Ellis2026} in Fig.~\ref{fig:scan_CDM}.
+Our results for the CDM case are similar also to those of~\cite{Jeon:2025rqt}: A wide range of model parameters can reproduce the low-$z$ SMBH population, while the discrimination between different scenarios becomes significantly more pronounced at redshifts $z \gtrsim 10$.
 Both the light- and heavy-seed scenarios can provide good fits, but for light seeds of $m_{\rm seed} < 10^4\,M_{\odot}$ they need to be planted in very light halos, $M_{\rm seed} \lsim 10^6\,M_{\odot}$.
-Whether such initial conditions are physical is up for debate.
-Some studies have found such light halos to be able to host Pop-III stars~\cite{2007MNRAS.377..667N}, although the majority of studies find higher halo mass thresholds~\cite{2021MNRAS.507.1775S,2021ApJ...917...40K}.
-The grey band in the marginalised posterior for $M_{\rm seed}$ indicates the range of predictions from these studies, we can see that it falls within the 68.5 $\%$ confidence level (CL) region.
+Whether such initial conditions are physical is up for debate.\footnote{The results in this paper are rather insensitive to the star formation rate at high $z$ and, in particular, would not depend strongly on any change in Pop-III production.} Some studies have found such light halos to be able to host Pop-III stars~\cite{2007MNRAS.377..667N} that could provide the BH seeds, although the majority of studies find higher halo mass thresholds~\cite{2021MNRAS.507.1775S,2021ApJ...917...40K}.
+The range of predictions from these studies falls within our $68.5\,\%$ confidence level (CL) region.

-We see that light seeds require a high efficiency of mergers, $p_{\rm BH}\simeq 1$ while for heavy seeds the preference is for $p_{\rm BH}\simeq 0.1$.
+We found that light seeds require high merger efficiency $p_{\rm BH}\simeq 1$, whereas for heavy seeds, the preference is $p_{\rm BH}\simeq 0.1$.
 Low values of $p_{\rm BH} \lsim 0.1$ are excluded at the 68.5 \% CL.
-The grey band in the marginalised posterior for $p_{\rm BH}$ indicates the range that reproduces the observed PTA GW background when environmental effects on the SMBH binary evolution are taken into account~\cite{Ellis:2023dgf}.
-Considering SMBH binaries driven solely by GW emission prefers $p_{\rm BH} \sim 0.17$~\cite{Ellis:2023dgf}, which, as mentioned above, would indicate a preference for heavy seeds.
+This range, $p_{\rm BH} \gtrsim 0.1$, is consistent with that required to reproduce the observed PTA gravitational-wave background~\cite{Ellis:2023dgf}.
+If SMBH binaries are driven solely by gravitational wave emission, the PTA data prefer $p_{\rm BH} \approx 0.17$~\cite{Ellis:2023dgf}, which, as mentioned above, would indicate a preference for heavy seeds.